acousticainc/controller-script-api-docs/docs/API Sections/functions-called-by-mixcraft.md

 # Functions Called by Mixcraft

-This section covers the functions in your script that are called by Micraft.
+This section covers the functions in your script that are called by Mixcraft.

 ## OnStartup()